 Cycling falls in line with that, because if you’re on a weight loss journey, you can encounter back pain every step of the way.

-That’s where recumbent bikes come into play, with full back support and a more ergonomic way to position your body during exercise.
+That’s where the best recumbent exercise bikes come into play, with full back support and a more ergonomic way to position your body during exercise.

-We’re going to start with the best recumbent bike, and four others that are worth your time to take a look at.
+We’re going to start with the best recumbent exercise bikes, and four others that are worth your time to take a look at.

 Starting off with the resistance system, you get eight separate settings to choose from, gradually increasing your difficulty level along the way.